DigiBP/Team-Watermelons/README.md

 # To-Be-process feedback system ❇️

 A to-be-process is created to tackle the pain points of helpica and its customers.
 With the integration of automation and digitalization, the feedback management process should be improved and relieve the pain points.
+The to-be process was created based on inputs from Helpica.

 **Highlevel overview of process optimisations**
 -	Feedback/request form